-All about Pronator Drift Test or Pyramidal/ Palmar/Arm Drift Test: Assessment, Causes, and Interpretation »
+Today’s topic is all about Pronator Drift Test or Pyramidal/ Palmar/Arm Drift Test: Assessment, Causes, and Interpretation.
+Stay connected

 French neurologist, Jean Alexandre Barré first described the phenomenon.
 Hence, the pronator drift is also known as the Barré sign or test.